nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 3. Finding issues

-    1. Prerequisites: Issues belonging to room `01-234` and `03-325` with descriptions `Broken table` and `Door broke in half` respectively
+    1. Prerequisites: Issues belonging to room `01-234` and `03-325` with descriptions `Broken table` and `Door broke in half` respectively.

     2. Test case: `ifind 01` <br>
        Expected: Issue panel should be filtered to show all rooms with `01` in their room number, description, or tag.
 This includes the `Broken table` issue for `01-234`.